 I also blog about arts, popular culture, social causes and visual sociology on my Tumblr.
 As a labour of love, I manage a Tumblr blog, Antipodeans, showcasing the cultural significance of Australian art.

-My work has been featured in The Conversation, the London School of Economics and The Australian Sociological Association.
-See my full list of academic publications and selected other writing.
-Read more about the various blogs and social media profiles that I manage or watch some of my sociology and science videos.
+My work has been featured in The Conversation, the London School of Economics and Politics, DiverseScholar, Latino Rebels, The Humanist, and Women’s Policy Action Tank.
+See my full list of academic publications and other selected writing.
+Read more about the various blogs and social media profiles that I manage or watch some of my sociology videos.

 In 2007, I founded the Applied Sociology Thematic Group – this is a research group within The Australian Sociologist Association, serving researchers working outside universities.
 As a result of this work, in 2009, I established Sociology at Work (S@W).
 S@W is an international network of applied sociology practitioners, activists and students.
-We have a current membership of almost 10,000 people across our website and social media platforms on Facebook and Twitter.
+We have a current membership of almost 23,200 people across our website and social media platforms, including Facebook, Twitter and Instagram.
 I maintain our blog, website and social pages.
 I am also one of the Founding Editors of Working Notes, S@W’s free online journal.

-I am also one of the curators for Science on Google+.
-We are the largest science community on Google+ with a growing membership of over 500,000 people from around the world.
+Additionally, I am one of the curators for Science on Google+.
+We are the largest science community on Google+ with a membership of over 1.6 million people from around the world.
 I moderate the Social Science stream.
 I am also one of the Managers for STEM Women, a not-for-profit group dedicated to addressing gender inequality in Science, Technology, Engineering and Mathematics (STEM).
-We also support and raise awareness for women’s careers in STEM, with a community of over 100,000 followers.
+We support and raise awareness for women’s careers in STEM, with a community of almost 220,000 followers.
 I am a co-manager of Biocultural Diversity & Land(Sea)scapes, an environmental group led by researchers dedicated to supporting biodiversity and sustainable planning for diverse cultures.
-We have over 3,000 members, both through our Google+ page and Community.
+We have over 23,000 members, both through our Google+ page and Community.
+Finally, I am one of the co-managers of Equity and Inclusion in Physics and Astronomy, a volunteer-run community providing support and resources to uplift underepresented minorities, especially women and femmes of colour.

 My Research Interests